sephcodes66/predictive-maintenance-mlops/README.md

 # End-to-End MLOps: Predictive Maintenance

-This project demonstrates a complete, professional MLOps workflow for predicting equipment failure in an industrial setting.
+This project demonstrates a complete, MLOps workflow for predicting equipment failure in an industrial setting.
 It is designed to be a template for building robust, reproducible, and automated machine learning pipelines for predictive maintenance.

 ## Table of Contents